lunyi476/angular_springboot_jpa/README.md

 To change diffrent database , go to META-INF/persistence.xml file and follow existed format to edit it.

-(2) for client side angular project, setup visual studio code, then open this project from folder. from terminal of visual code screen run:  npm start   (may be need to run first :  npm install) browser will  open application.
+(2) for client side angular project, setup visual studio codes, then open this project from folder. from terminal of visual code screen run:  npm start   (may be need to run first :  npm install) browser will  open application.